toppeMRI/toppemri.github.io/index.md

 ## Running an example TOPPE sequence

+NB!
+NOT UPDATED  -- WIP

-The MATLAB code repository contains several complete [pulse sequence examples](https://github.com/toppeMRI/matlab/tree/master/examples/), such as 3D spoiled gradient-echo (SPGR) and stack-of-spirals echo-shifted dynamic imaging (PRESTO fMRI).
+The old MATLAB code repository contains several complete [pulse sequence examples](https://github.com/toppeMRI/old_matlab/tree/master/examples/), such as 3D spoiled gradient-echo (SPGR) and stack-of-spirals echo-shifted dynamic imaging (PRESTO fMRI).
 For example, to execute the 3D SPGR example, do the following:

 1. Navigate to <https://github.com/toppeMRI/matlab/tree/master/examples/v2>, select the '3dspgr' folder, and download the file 'scan,3dspgr.tgz'.